mwshinn/PyDDM/doc/ooquickstart.rst

   time.
 It also allows specifying mixture models when performing likelihood fitting.
 In general, it allows the distribution of RTs to be modified after the end of the simulation.
 It defaults to no no overlay, i.e., no non-decision time and no mixture model.
-This encapsulates both "nondecision" and "mixture_coef" from auto_model.
+This encapsulates both "nondecision" and "mixture_coef" from :func:`.gddm`.

 Each of these model components may take parameters which are (usually) unique to that specific model component.
 These are specified by the model component.
 For